 Based upon what you have learned in this lesson, develop a brief (five-sentence) paragraph about your beliefs and values about child guidance.
 How might you share your beliefs about child guidance with the families of the children in your care?

-Use the resources in this section to learn more about children’s social and emotional developmental milestones and what you can do to support positive relationships with the children in your care.
+Use the resources in the Behavior Resources attachment to learn more about children’s social and emotional developmental milestones and what you can do to support positive relationships with the children in your care.

 Gartrell, D. (2012).
-Education for a Civil Society: How guidance teaches young children democratic life skills.
-Washington, DC: National Association for the Education of Young Children (NAEYC).
+Education for a civil society: How guidance teaches young children democratic life skills.
+National Association for the Education of Young Children (NAEYC).

 Squires, J. & Bricker, D. (2009).
 Ages & stages questionnaires: A parent-completed child monitoring system (3rd ed.).
 Brookes Publishing Co.

 Texas Child Care Quarterly.
 (2007).
 Back to basics: Child guidance: School-agers.
 Texas Child Care, Summer 31(1).https://www.childcarequarterly.com/backissu_summer07.php